prosapient/confispex/README.md

 So, how `confispex` helps with issues mentioned above?

 Elixir 1.11 allows running application code in `runtime.exs`, so `confispex` uses a schema defined in your application code to cast values to Elixir terms.
-Errors should not be reported immediately, but only when you ask a report.
+Errors should not be reported immediately, but only when you ask for a report.
 If `confispex` can't cast value from store or default value to specified type, then `nil` is returned.
 Think about it as an advanced wrapper around `System.get_env/1`.
 Also, there is a mix task to generate a `.envrc` template from schema.

 ## Examples